-More than two-thirds of our expenditure increase, \$5.7 million, is required to meet directed or mandated costs from state and federal governments or from our two boards.
-These include \$2.4 million for compensation increases; \$1.5 million in unanticipated contributions to the Virginia Retirement System; and \$1.2 million for health premium increases.
+Overall, this 2017-18 operating budget of \$180,486,940 represents a 4.5 percent increase over the prior year.
+More than two-thirds of our expenditure increase, or \$5.5 million, is required to meet directed or mandated costs from state and federal governments or from our two Boards.
+These include \$2.4 million for compensation increases, \$1.5 million in unanticipated contributions to the Virginia Retirement System and \$1 million for health premium increases.

-Another \$1.1 million in new expenditures is to meet the requirement of enrollment growth, with \$908,000 of this total to support special education students.
-This population is greater by more than 17 percent since 2012-13 and is projected to add another 100 students next year.
+Another \$1.1 million in new expenditures addresses the needs created by enrollment growth with the bulk of this investment, \$908,000, to support special education students.
+This student population has grown not only in numbers -- more than 17 percent since 2012-13 and is projected to add another 100 students this year -- but, also, in the severity of their needs.